Online Payments – Frequently Asked Questions (FAQs)Open All Close All

 Prepayments – *No. Once you make a payment for the prepayment period, you do NOT need to send in a paper prepayment form nor do you need to file online the prepayment period.
 Your filing requirement for the prepayment period will be satisfied.

-Prepayments made by EFT do not require paper prepayment forms.
+Prepayments made by electronic funds transfer (EFT) do not require paper prepayment forms.

 * For Hazardous Waste accounts only – the paper prepayment form must be mailed to satisfy your filing requirement.